 Beak

-Your chicken’s beak should be smooth, without cracks or other damages.
-The top and bottom should align, with the top one being slightly longer.
+Your chicken’s beak should be smooth, without cracks or other damage.
+The top and bottom should align, with the top being slightly longer.
 Healthy chickens keep their beak closed most of the time.

 Comb